 Well, gone where?
 Was my first thought.

 He continued to explain what had been going on the last few hours, but all I really heard was the part about her being at the hospital.
 Oh, so that’s where she had gone.
 What are they doing to her at the hospital?
 When will she be able to go home?
-My husband puts his hand on my shoulder and says he’ll call work and tell them he’s not coming in.
-Suddenly I was awake and reality hit.
+Eventually, reality kicked in.
 My mother, who was a few weeks away from her 66th birthday had passed away from a massive stroke.

 Life is all sorts of different, for now and forever.